Sakshigumma/HRM_SYSTEM/README.md

 Set up MySQL Database

-Create the schema and tables using:
+Createing the schema and tables using:
 CREATE DATABASE hrm_system;
 USE hrm_system;